cositools/cosi-data-challenges/README.md

 This is the COSI internal release.
 The public release is planned for April 1, 2025.
 Some things are still missing or incomplete, as specified below:
 - **The SAA and primary protons background components are not available.** They are highly computationally intensive (requiring ~2,739 CPU years for SAA and ~57 CPU years for primary protons!), and we are currently working on completing this using both the Mainz and NASA Discover clusters.
 Correspondingly, the page describing the background simulations for DC3 is incomplete.
 - **Precomputed point source response files are not available.** In principle, anyone can compute these using cosipy, but they may take a while (1 or 2 days depending on the component).
 For convenience, we will provide these files for continuum, 511, Al26, Ti44, and Fe60.
-- **Response files need to be converted from .rsp files to .h5 files (with good chunks).** The .rsp files can still be used for analysis, but the h5 files will be much faster and require less memory.
+- **Response files need to be converted from standard .h5 files to .h5 files with good chunks.** The h5 files with good chuncks will optimize the speed and memory usage.
 - **No binned data products have been provided.** Binning the data is part of the standard analysis procedure.
 However, in some cases, binning the data may require lots of RAM, making it difficult for standard laptops (as was found for DC2).
 Please let us know if you are running into related difficulties, and we can see if we need to provide some binned data products.
 - **A small number of the source simulations have not been completed**.
 Generally, these are input models that require a bit of extra work to implement in the simulation pipeline.
 We will be working to complete the remaining models before the public release.
 If you notice that your model is missing and were planning to test it in the near future, please let us know and we will make it a priority.
 - **The polarization response is not available.** This will be coming soon.